 The study is taking place in multiple sites across the UK.
-Study visits will take place at University Hospital Birmingham.
-The challenge appointment will take place at the Oxford Vaccine Group located at the CCVTM building at the Churchill Hospital in Oxford.
-Travel from University Hospital Birmingham, Queen Elizabeth to the Oxford Vaccine Group for the challenge visit will be arranged by the study teams and time expenses will be reimbursed.
+Study visits will take place at the Royal Victoria Infirmary.
+The challenge appointment will take place at the Oxford Vaccine Group or the Liverpool School of Tropical Medicine.
+Travel from the Royal Victoria Infirmary to the challenge site for the challenge visit will be arranged by the study teams and time expenses will be reimbursed.
+When applicable, we will also arrange overnight accommodation for the night before challenge and breakfast the morning of the challenge day (when included at the accommodation).